Had your Flu Jab?

 Do I need to get vaccinated every year?

-Yes, flu viruses may change each winter.
+Yes, flu viruses may change each winter so The World Health Organisation recommend flu strains to protect against every year.
 Having an annual vaccination is the best way of ensuring you keep yourself protected.
 This year, the flu vaccine (which has been recommended by the World Health Organisation) will protect against three types of flu virus:

 - A/H1N1 – the strain of flu that caused the swine flu pandemic in 2009